 Opportunities for the young child to develop self-discipline are found throughout a Nido environment.
 We have child-sized materials for children to clean up after themselves and countless opportunities to make choices.
 Our teachers are trained to set appropriate, respectful limits to keep the children safe and calm.
 We let the children develop socially in a natural way.
 We do not praise,but rather encourage.
 We do not force sharing, rather we respect concentration and positive interactions with materials and encourage respect and patience.
 When tantrums occur, we provide a safe place for the child to process their emotions, remaining calm ourselves.
 We observe the cause of the tantrum and address solutions and prevention, not the tantrum itself.
 Often high emotions can be calmed by respectful acknowledgment of a child's feelings.
 This can be done without "giving in" to their tantrum, but rather by validation of strong feelings.

 Through supporting these natural developmental patterns in your young child, we are helping to provide a foundation for a lifetime of joyful learning.

-Our 2017-18 School Calendar is available via this link.
+Our school calendar is available via this link.